Everything Photoshop Subscribe

 Step 9

 Next we'll add our text.
 Choose the Horizontal Type Tool (F) and type XMAS (or whatever word you would like).
 Double-click the layer to open the Layer Style dialog box.
-Now let's add some effects.
-I learned this technique from a very nice tutorial I found online, and I have just changed it a little bit.

 Step 10